nipper/morgo/docs/design.md

 Other features:
 - A task has an optional 'rollback' functionality.
-That is if it fails it will attempt to rollback and retry.
+That is, if it fails it will attempt to rollback and retry.
 - Tasks are basically wrappers around another computational engine.
 The business logic is minimal.
 - There is some kind of 'type checking' on inputs built in.
 Probably leverage things like Pandera etc.